- Oops!Something went wrong.Please try again later.

-At the end of the first quarter, a total of 22 of the hedge funds tracked by Insider Monkey were long this stock, a change of 100% from the fourth quarter of 2019.
-On the other hand, there were a total of 15 hedge funds with a bullish position in AOBC a year ago.
-With hedgies' sentiment swirling, there exists a few key hedge fund managers who were upping their stakes significantly (or already accumulated large positions).
+Heading into the fourth quarter of 2019, a total of 4 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 100% from one quarter earlier.
+On the other hand, there were a total of 3 hedge funds with a bullish position in SMSI a year ago.
+With the smart money's capital changing hands, there exists a select group of noteworthy hedge fund managers who were boosting their stakes significantly (or already accumulated large positions).

 View table here if you experience formatting issues.